omnetpp/omnetpp/samples/aloha/README.txt

 - slotted Aloha at moderate load (utilization =~ max)
 - slotted Aloha at low load

-- In addition it contains a predefined experiment scenario called PureAlohaExperiment where it explores the channel utilization in the function of number of hosts and packet generation frequency.
+In addition, it also contains a predefined parameter study called PureAlohaExperiment, which explores the channel utilization in the function of the number of hosts and the packet generation frequency.

 According to some descriptions of the Aloha protocol, hosts have to listen on the channel before they start to transmit anything.
 This "listen before